- About MariaDB Backup

 Configuring MariaDB Backup

 Since MariaDB Backup is based on Percona XtraBackup, it can be configured similarly.
-For example:
+The username and password can be included in .cnf files:

 [xtrabackup] user=myuser password=mypassword